scrabbletank/farhome-rules/rulesdoc.md

 You may target an additional person for every level above the 4th.

-#### Paralytic Cloud
-*4th Level*
 ___
-- **Casting Time:** 7 AP
-- **Range:** 10
-- **Duration:** 1 minute

-Create a 5x5 cloud of toxic spores.
-Any creature that starts their turn there or enters the cloud for the first time must make a Stamina save or be paralyzed until the end of their next turn.
-On crit the target is paralized for the next minute.

-Add a proficiency die for every level above the 4th.

 #### Exhaustion
 *4th Level*
-___
 - **Casting Time:** 8 AP
 - **Range:** 5
 - **Duration:** 10 minutes